 About the time the show was wrapping up, the naturalist said she had one more surprise for us and took us to the back of the exhibit.
 After grabbing several handfuls of food, she opened up the porcupine cage, where our new friend Quill-ber, waddled over to us.
 With a back-full of quills, all of the kids were definitely timid about being so close to him, but as we learned more about porcupines, everyone’s comfort levels went up, and before we were done, the kids were all sitting just a couple of feet away from him.
 Our guide clearly could tell how interested everyone was, and let us stay there for at least 10 minutes as our new critter friend snacked on veggies in front of us.
 My kids talked about how cool it was for the rest of the afternoon!

 Aside from visiting an exhibit at the Swaner EcoCenter, there are several other things that you can do.
 Right out the backdoor, is a wetland area that you can go out and check out.
-There is a boardwalk, so you can get a good sense about what the ecosystem is like without damaging it.
+There is a boardwalk, so you can get a good sense of what the ecosystem is like without damaging it.
 While we didn’t see any, this wetland is a refuge for Sandhill Cranes and many other birds.
 Tours of the wetlands are available on Saturday mornings (details below).

 Above the EcoCenter is a three-story observation tower where you can get a bird's eye view of the preserve.
 From up there, our kids spotted a herd of elk resting in the grass, as well as a few deer down in the willows.